Information is Physical “To do anything requires energy. To specify what is done requires information.” –Seth Lloyd (2006) c/o James Gleick

 Wikipedia

-For me, particularly enjoyable was the chapter on Wikipedia, since it represent the true sense of digital collaboration.
+For me, particularly enjoyable was the chapter on Wikipedia, since it represents the true sense of digital collaboration.
 It also represents consensus, except for the disambiguations, or areas void of clear consensus.

 His Prologue of references and Bibliography alone are worthy of any library, including yours, if part of your life’s passion deals with information technology.